 But Why Tho: What was the hardest book to rank and why?

 Matt: I don’t know that any single one was the hardest, but I think it gets harder the closer you get to the top.
 So like, when we ranked the recent Mister Miracle series, comparing that against some of the other best comics ever made, it’s a tough call to find that exact perfect spot.
 Come to think of it, Watchmen, which is also in the top 10, was a tough one to rank, because there’s the story itself, and then there’s everything that comes with the story, all those wrong lessons comic creators have taken from it for 30-plus years.

-Chris: Yeah, we decided early on that a story’s legacy was going to be a factor in our decision.
+Chris: Yeah, [ War Rocket Ajax ] decided early on that a story’s legacy was going to be a factor in our decision.
 “The Case of the Chemical Syndicate” is not really a “good” story, for instance, but it’s the foundation of a huge chunk of the superhero genre, and even the comics media that was all built on top of it.
 It has to come into the discussion, “Did this ruin something?
 Did this turn something bad into something that fit better?”
 We try not to give passes to things for being products of their time, but that’s a big part of it.
 As for what was most difficult, a lot of the really polarizing stuff comes easily, but there’s this whole section in the middle for books that are Just Okay that we really have to get granular in comparing.
-And then there’s something like “The War of Jokes and Riddles,” which we spent like half an hour literally trying to decide if it was good or bad.
+And then there’s something like “The War of Jokes and Riddles,” in which we spent like half an hour literally trying to decide if it was good or bad.